cmanv/tkstatus/README.md

 Returns the current volume of the mixer.

 ### tclmpd
-This package is used to return the currently playing song on the Music Player Daemon.
+This module is used to return the currently playing song on the Music Player Daemon.
 It requires the __libmpdclient__ package and corresponding header files to build.

 * mpd::connect(host) :
 Connects to the currently running Music Player Daemon.
 The host can be a Unix socket or a resolvable internet address.

 * mpd::currenttitle :
 Returns the title of the song currently playing.

+### metar
+This module is used to display a short weather report from a METAR station.
+The reports are in french. ;)

 ## Themes